Revolutionary-Games/Thrive/doc/setup_instructions.md

 `Thrive\Scripts\Program.cs`, then you likely have an outdated version of the submodules.
 Running the above submodule update command should fix these kind of errors as well.

+### The project file was not found

+If you get errors like "The project file ...
+ScriptsBase.csproj was not found", then that is probably caused by git submodules not being initialized or being not up to date.
+Run `git submodule update --init` to fix the issue in the cloned folder on your computer.

+Also if you get any other error when trying to restore the nuget packages, it might also be caused by the submodules.
+And the third way to get this error is likely when trying to run the scripts in the repository without again having the submodules be up to date.

 ### Godot asset import fails / images can't be opened